-States move forward with their own health care priorities has been added to your bookmarks.
+States move forward with their own health care priorities has been saved

 States move forward with their own health care priorities

 With a new presidential administration, many states are seeing fresh opportunities to push for state-level health reforms.
-The new wave coming out of Washington will likely result in a new era in federal and state Medicaid partnerships, where states will have more flexibility to chart their own course.
+The new wave coming out of Washington will likely result in a new era in federal and state Medicaid partnerships, where states in Medicaid expansion will have more flexibility to chart their own course.

 - The new administration encourages states to go their own way